ENCCS/practical-machine-learning/content/04-data-preparation-for-ML.md

 ## Importing Dataset

 Seaborn provides the Penguins dataset through its built-in data-loading functions.
-We can access it using ``sns.load_dataset('penguin')`` and then have a quick look at the data:
+We can access it using ``sns.load_dataset('penguin')`` and then have a quick look at the data (code examples are availalbe in the [Jupyter Notebook](./jupyter-notebooks/4-Data-Preprocessing.ipynb)):
 ```python
 import numpy as np
 import matplotlib.pyplot as plt